 It was in a tiny roadside café in Sri Lanka that I first saw people eating with their hands.
 Growing up I have watched quite a few Bollywood movies with Mithun Chakraborty breaking into a dance in the middle of nowhere and fighting a dozen bad guys at a time.
 But none of the above seemed as strange as watching him eat lunch from his mother’s hands.
 I learned that eating with hands is common not only in India, but in Sri Lanka too, and I felt prepared.
 Turned out, seeing it in real life is very different from seeing it on the screen.
 The range of emotions expressed on my face was so vast that to this day my friends bug me about that moment.

 The moral of the story is the importance of understanding not only what food people eat in different countries, but how they do it.
-And I don’t only mean preferred utensils be it a fork, chopsticks or hands.
+And I don’t only mean preferred utensils be it a fork, chopsticks, or hands.
 I mean every little thing that defines a nation’s relationship with food.
-Check out my previous post if you want to know how to eat (and drink) like a Russian.
-Wanna know how to eat like a true Sri Lankan?
-Let’s get started!
+If you want to know WHAT foods to eat in Sri Lanka, check out this post.
+But if you want to know HOW to eat like a Sri Lankan, let’s get started!

 Drink Tea.
 At Least Twice a Day.

 If you are Sri Lankan your day starts with a cup of tea.
 This first cup doesn’t come along with breakfast.
 You have it right after waking up, before your mind even starts browsing for ideas of today’s breakfast.
 It wakes your mind and body and gives a kick start to your day.